aidangarske/wolfTPM/examples/u-boot/README.md

 make -j4
 ```

-this boots you into a qemu uboot console enviroment.
+this boots you into a qemu uboot console environment.

 how to use it with tpm
 1. get swtpm